Oakland, California

-Oakland is the largest city and the county seat of Alameda County, California, United States.
-A major West Coast port, Oakland is the largest city in the East Bay region of the San Francisco Bay Area, the third largest city overall in the Bay Area and the eighth most populated city in California.
-With a population of 440,646 in 2020, it serves as the Bay Area's trade center and economic engine: the Port of Oakland is the busiest port in Northern California, and the fifth busiest in the United States of America.
-The city was incorporated on May 4, 1852.
-Oakland is a charter city.
+Oakland is a city in the East Bay region of the San Francisco Bay Area in the U.S. state of California.
+It is the county seat of and the most populous city in Alameda County, with a population of 440,646 in 2020.
+A major West Coast port, Oakland is the most populous city in the East Bay, the third most populous city in the Bay Area, and the eighth most populous city in California.
+It serves as the Bay Area's trade center: the Port of Oakland is the busiest port in Northern California, and the fifth- or sixth-busiest in the United States.
+A charter city, Oakland was incorporated on May 4, 1852, in the wake of the state's increasing population due to the California gold rush.

 Oakland's territory covers what was once a mosaic of California coastal terrace prairie, oak woodland, and north coastal scrub.
-In the late 18th century, it became part of a large rancho grant in the colony of New Spain.
+In the late 18th century, it became part of a large rancho grant in the colony of New Spain, and was known for its plentiful oak tree stands.
 Its land served as a resource when its hillside oak and redwood timber were logged to build San Francisco.
 The fertile flatland soils helped it become a prolific agricultural region.
-In the late 1860s, Oakland was selected as the western terminal of the Transcontinental Railroad.
-Following the 1906 San Francisco earthquake, many San Francisco citizens moved to Oakland, enlarging the population, increasing its housing stock, and improving its infrastructure.
-It continued to grow in the 20th century with its busy port, shipyards, and a thriving automobile manufacturing industry.
+In the 1850s, what became the first campus of the University of California was founded in Oakland, and Oakland was selected as the western terminal of the Transcontinental Railroad in 1869.
+The following year, Oakland's Lake Merritt became the United States' first officially designated wildlife refuge, now a National Historic Landmark.
+Following the catastrophic 1906 San Francisco earthquake, many San Francisco citizens moved to Oakland, enlarging the population, increasing its housing stock, and improving its infrastructure.
+It continued to grow in the 20th century with its port, shipyards, and manufacturing industry.
+In the 21st century, between 2019 and 2023, after the city and county refused requests for hundreds of millions of dollars in benefits to the privately owned teams, Oakland lost three teams of the major North American sports leagues within a span of five years.

 History

 Ohlone era

-The earliest known inhabitants were the Huchiun natives, who lived there for thousands of years.
+The earliest known inhabitants of the area were the Huchiun natives, who lived there for thousands of years.
 The Huchiun belonged to a linguistic grouping later called the Ohlone (a Miwok word meaning "western people").
 In Oakland, they were concentrated around Lake Merritt and Temescal Creek, a stream that enters the San Francisco Bay at Emeryville.